 a large handful of basil with the stems attached.

 parmesan cheese for topping

 Start by making a garlic and basil infused oil

-Combine the 1/2 cup of olive oil, 5 smashed and peeled garlic cloves, 1 teaspoon red pepper flakes, and your handful of fresh basil (stems and all!) in a small saucepan.
+Combine the 1/2 cup of olive oil, 5 smashed garlic cloves, 1 teaspoon red pepper flakes, and your handful of fresh basil (stems and all!) in a small saucepan.

 Turn the heat to medium-low.
 Once the mixture comes to a near boil, let it simmer for 1–2 minutes or until the basil is wilted.
 Then turn the heat to low and continue the let the mixture infuse the oil for a couple more minutes.
 Remove from the heat and pour the mixture into a heat proof bowl to continue the steeping and cool while you start the sauce.